-During my travels around the internet and the golf clubs I visit I make an extra effort to talk with golfers to find out what is on their minds.
-With the ever changing environment of the golf world getting comments about golf is easy.
-However, some of the comments, statements and reactions to my inquiries indicate there are a number of issues golfers have with Golf today.
+During my travels around the internet and the golf clubs, I make an extra effort to talk with golfers to find out what is on their minds.
+With the ever-changing environment of the golf world getting comments about golf is easy.
+However, some of the comments, statements, and reactions to my inquiries indicate there are a number of issues golfers have with Golf today.

-Some golfers talked about why the golf industry 1s the core issues golf has to address, but some of the things I am hearing, and dig into during my discussion, shows there are some more underlying problems in golf that need to be addressed.
-So I thought I would set forth in addressing these frustrations golfers have with golf that is causing them to question their purpose for playing golf.
+Some of the golfers I talked to say the golf industry over pricing of golf equipment 1s the core issues Golf has to address, but some of the things I am hearing, and dig into during my discussion, shows there are some more underlying problems in Golf that need to be addressed.
+So I thought I would set forth in addressing these frustrations golfers have with Golf that is causing them to question their purpose for playing golf.

 Troubles of Golf

 What I found from the questions I ask really cuts to the core of the true feelings golfers have about everything in Golf today.
 There seems to be a common theme developing in the overall golfing population that is not showing up in any of the stats being pumped out by the golf industry analysis.
 This kinda makes you wonder who the heck the leaders in the golf industry talked to in the golf world to be able to say ‘Golf is holding its own’.
 They obviously are not running into the hundreds of people I run into who say they have left the game of golf for a number of reasons.

 The one reason I hear over and over (nearly every day) has to do with the lack of Purpose for playing golf.
 It seems golfers are losing interest in playing golf.
 The reason many golfers have for playing golf recreationally say golf is not as rewarding as it used to be.
 Even playing golf as a pastime is not of interest anymore.
 The purpose of playing golf use to be something men and women around the world took on as a personal challenge to doing something requiring abnormally high levels of mental and physical skill.
 That level of interest in learning more about how to play golf is falling off.